Jax05/100-days-of-code/log.md

 Today's start is at 19:56.
 Finished up the stream at 23:23.
 Completed up to freeCodeCamp exercise [307] before finally deciding tha maybe I should find an alternative resource for learning ES6 as a lot of the test cases were passing false positives and it was mostly chat (shoutout to Chewtoy, JUBAN_3, and Junicus for the assists) that was correcting what I even knew was poor code.
 I'll have to investigate how I'll continue my learning sometime tomorrow afternoon.

 Things learned: this goes up one scope.

+### Day 14: July 4, 2017, Tuesday

+**Today's Progress**:

+Today's start is at 19:41.
+Finished off the Regex exercises on freeCodeCamp.
+Biggest win was being able to pull out trailing whitespaces from stuff.
+Finished up with 5 hours of streaming today.
+Plan on moving on to "Basic Data Structures" and "Debugging" tomorrow with freeCodeCamp.
+Really fearing the "Intermediate Algorithm Challenges" that are coming up, but I'm hoping to improve my JavaScript before I get to that point.
+The ES6 portion of the freeCodeCamp beta, although interesting, was giving me false positives on my bad code, and no fault of freeCodeCamp themselves, it's a beta and my expectations should be as such.
+Finished up to exercise [339] on freeCodeCamp.